 After World War I, a group of child development researchers and film makers around Yale psychologist, pediatrician and educator Arnold Gesell innovated techniques of photography and film in order to collect visual data on the mental development of babies.
 Although, by means of visual technologies, the researchers sought to challenge standardized measurements of the normal, they created a set of norms.
 These norms—also known as developmental milestones—became a worldwide standard for assessing a child’s normality and shaped a universal understanding of what constituted the normal child.
 Ultimately, Gesell’s far-reaching theory of normal development contributed to this idea of the normal that he had criticized in the first place.

-Based on archival sources from the photographic research program at Yale, my dissertation returns to the scientific foundation of this knowledge of the normal.
-By tracing the mechanism behind Gesells developmental norms and their making, I show that by the utilization of film and photography a novel notion of the normal emerged that spread in form of a norm of normal development.
-Focusing on the material factors of visual technology and media production, my history of developmental psychology links the scientific laboratory with private households and public life.
+Based on archival sources from the photographic research program at Yale, my project returns to the scientific and political foundation of this knowledge of the normal.
+By tracing the mechanism of visual data and media production behind the making of Gesells developmental norms, I show that through the utilization of film and photography a novel notion of the normal emerged that spread in form of a norm of normal development.
+Focusing on the material factors of visual technology, my history of developmental psychology links the scientific laboratory with private households and public life.
 Doing so sheds light on knowledge that was often taken for granted because the visual constitution of child development seemed natural and inevitable.
-My dissertation reveals the relation between a scientific theory and highly popularized knowledge, and adds to historical understandings of the twentieth-century notion of normality.
-Thus, it helps to deconstruct what had come to be thought of as human nature.
+My reserach reveals the relation between scientific theory, visual data practices and highly popularized knowledge, and thus adds to historical understandings of the twentieth-century notion of normality.
+This also helps to deconstruct what had come to be thought of as human nature.